huggingface/datasets/docs/source/dataset_streaming.rst

     >>> print(next(iter(torch_tokenized_dataset)))
     {'input_ids': tensor([[101, 11047, 10497, 7869, 2352...]]), 'token_type_ids': tensor([[0, 0, 0, 0, 0...]]), 'attention_mask': tensor([[1, 1, 1, 1, 1...]])}

-For now, only the pytorch format is supported but support for TensorFlow and others will be added soon.
+For now, only the PyTorch format is supported but support for TensorFlow and others will be added soon.